 Instructor: Barbara Mirano

-This class is for students ages 5 to 7 with no previous piano experience.
+This class is for students grades K-2 with no previous piano experience.
 Children will experience an introduction to piano playing through a combination of group activities, ensemble playing, and individual instruction.
 Parents are encouraged to attend each session to help their children practice at home.
-No class Mar 12.